Michlaios/Thesis-Yara-Project-/README.md

 Update 20-04-2026
 =================
 I have runned the script in the final large dataset of 3119 Yara rules that have been gathered from the public repos shown at the end of this README.
-You can find the final dataset of the 1719 that passed the filtering in the "full_filtered_rules_dataset" folder of this repo.
+You can find the final dataset of the 1719 files that passed the filtering in the "full_filtered_rules_dataset" folder of this repo.
 The output of the script was :

-RESULTS
+--RESULTS
 ==================================================

-Total files processed: 3119
+--Total files processed: 3119

-Files kept (original): 1370
+--Files kept (original): 1370

-Files kept (filtered): 349
+--Files kept (filtered): 349

-Files rejected: 1400
+--Files rejected: 1400

-Overall keep rate: 55.1%
+--Overall keep rate: 55.1%